-Georgetown College is defined by intellectual curiosity and spiritual vitality.
+Georgetown University College of Arts & Sciences is defined by intellectual curiosity and spiritual vitality.
 Our commitment to academic excellence in the liberal arts combined with our inclusive Catholic and Jesuit values for social justice, our international outlook, and an advantageous position in vibrant Washington, DC, create a unique undergraduate experience.

 Academics and Advising